vinicioanthone/events/README.md

-# SOURCE API for submitting events using spatial DB
+# SOURCE API for submitting events using spatial DB using Zend Framework 2